Key considerations before you buy a leasehold property

 Leasehold is a popular form of ownership for homebuyers and investors alike.
-According to official statistics, there are around 4.6 million leasehold dwellings in England, equating to nearly one fifth of the housing stock.
-68% of leasehold properties are apartments and maisonettes and, perhaps surprisingly, 32% are houses.
-London has the highest proportion of leasehold homes (34%).
+According to official government statistics, there are around 4.8 million leasehold dwellings in England, equating to around one fifth of the housing stock.
+Of these, 72% are flats and apartments and 28% are houses.
+London has the highest proportion of leasehold homes at 38%.

 What is the difference between leasehold and freehold?

 A freehold title confers ownership of the building and the ground it is built on.
 A leasehold title, by comparison, confers the right to occupy the property for the period determined by the lease.
-A leaseholder has exclusive possession of the property for a fixed term, but they do not own the building.
-When the fixed term comes to and end, ownership reverts back to the leaseholder.
+A leaseholder has exclusive possession of the property for a fixed term, but they do not own the building outright.
+When the fixed term comes to an end, ownership reverts to the freeholder.
 In practice, this rarely happens since leaseholders have a statutory right to extend their lease.

 What is the remaining duration of the lease?

 By definition, a leasehold property is a depreciating asset, meaning the asking price should reflect the remaining years left to run on the lease.
-If the remaining term fall to around 80 years or less, it will be difficult to obtain a mortgage on the property, while renewing a short lease can be disproportionately expensive.
+If the remaining term falls to around 80 years or less, mortgage and remortgage options can become more limited, while extending the lease is usually more expensive.
 The first key pieces of information any prospective purchaser should obtain are the number of years left to run, whether a lease extension is necessary and how much to budget for this.

 How much is the ground rent?